Cannabis Receiverships

 Financial Accounting/Banking

-Most cannabis-related businesses are banned from utilizing traditional banking and operate in a cash-only environment.
-Couple this reality with allegations of potential financial mismanagement or fraud and you have a recipe for disaster.
-A receiver can play an essential role in conducting a forensic accounting audit, generating daily cash reports and compiling neutral financial reports for the review of the court and all parties.
+Most cannabis-related businesses are banned from utilizing traditional banking methods and operate in a cash-only environment.
+When you couple this reality with potential allegations of financial mismanagement or fraud, you have all the makings for a real disaster.
+A receiver can play an essential role in conducting a forensic accounting audit, generating daily cash reports, and compiling neutral financial reports for the review of the court and all parties to keep operations above board.

 Security

-Griswold Law has substantial experience in California cannabis receiverships focused on business operations, local and state licensing, conditional use permits, banking, and security.
+Griswold Law has substantial knowledge and experience managing California cannabis receiverships focused on business operations, local and state licensing, conditional use permits, banking, and security.
 Further, we have successfully obtained court approval to sell multiple cannabis businesses via receivership sale.

 Griswold Law, APC